qpdf/qpdf/manual/cli.rst

       Indicate progress when writing files.

    Indicate progress while writing output files.
-Progress indication does not start until writing starts, so if complicated transformations are being applied before the write process begins, there may be a delay before progress indicators are seen.
+Progress indication does not start until writing starts, so there may be a delay before progress indicators are seen if complicated transformations are being applied before the write process begins.

 .. qpdf:option:: --no-warn